get-itips/get-itips.github.io/input/posts/migrating-teams-wiki.md

 For more information about that Graph API Call see [here](https://learn.microsoft.com/en-us/graph/api/channel-patch-tabs?view=graph-rest-1.0?WT.mc_id=M365-MVP-5004663).

-So Teams will keep looking for whatever **wikiTabId** has in its own configuration, and also, unfortunately, Microsoft does not provide much information about this, as the effort and recommendations now seem to be **to move on to OneNote**.
+So Teams will keep looking for whatever **wikiTabId** has in its own configuration, and also, unfortunately, Microsoft does not provide much information about this, as the effort and recommendations now seem to be **to move on to OneNote**, and this might be the small detail that makes this whole process still not perfect (?).

 # Extra
 If you want to dig deeper into this, browse to the List in the source and destination site and create a SharePoint List view adding this columns: